brian32768/docker-flexlm/README.md

 ## Future directions

-TIMEZONE -- With Docker I should do the trick to mount the timezone files or at least read an environment variable instead of hardcoding Los_Angeles into the Python script.

 ## Stage 0, test the app

 You can test the app without having any special ESRI software